Hohenschwangau Castle

 We did both, and Hohenschwangau was the best.

-The tour felt longer even though it took about the same time as Neuschwanstein.
+The tour felt longer, even though it took about the same time as Neuschwanstein.
 More rooms are displayed, and the house is tastefully decorated yet reflective of the period.

-We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to earn fees by linking to Amazon.com and affiliated sites.

 9 Comments